Zé Luis Oliveira: 1990s in New York

-Upon moving to New York in 1990, Oliveira began studying with esteemed American jazz saxophonists Joe Lovano (1991-1992) and Ted Nash (1992-1994) at NYU.
-In 2004, Oliveira received his Masters in Composition and Arranging from the Juilliard School.
+Upon moving to New York in 1990, Oliveira began studying with esteemed American jazz saxophonists Joe Lovano (1991–1992) and Ted Nash (1992–1994) at NYU.
+In 2004, Oliveira received his master's degree in Composition and Arranging from the Juilliard School.

-Oliveira worked for a strong foothold on the New York music scene while working as the Musical Director for Brazilian American pop singer and daughter of João Gilberto, Bebel Gilberto.
+Oliveira worked for a strong foothold on the New York music scene while working as the musical director for Brazilian American pop singer and daughter of João Gilberto, Bebel Gilberto.
 Zé's studio work with Bebel along with steady gigs at the Windows on the World lead to an extensive performing, recording and touring.
 His career also includes multiple Grammy Award nominations.

 Throughout the 1990s, Oliveira continued to record and perform with hundreds of artists including Sabina Sciubba, Brazilian Girls, Ivy, Pull, and Verve.
 From 1992 to 1995 he was a member of Milo Z on Mercury, a PolyGram label, opening for Neville Brothers, Reverend Al Green, Maceo Parker, Chuck Brown and The Should Searchers (with the P Funk Horns), George Porter Jr. and The Funky Meters.

 In 1993, Oliveira composed and performed for the Choreographer and Dancer Patricia Hoffbauer at Dance Theater Workshop, as part of a Meet the Composer grant.
 Oliveira then became a part of the New York Samba Band with Duduka da Fonseca, Romero Lubambo, Cyro Baptista and Nilson Matta.